Trending hard: goat yoga

 What started as a whim has been met with enough enthusiasm to qualify as a bonafide craze.
 In August of last year Lainey Morse of Albany, Oregon made her No Regrets Farm available for a friend's yoga class.
-Because animals have the social boundaries of, well, animals, the goats joined in and Goat Yoga was born.
+Because animals have the social boundaries of, well, animals, the goats joined in and Goat Yoga (as pictured above) was born.

 How popular has doing yoga with goats become?
 At last count this month there was a 900-strong waiting list for the class and Morse confesses it's taken over her life.
 "I had people coming from Seattle and Portland and California and even one from Chicago", she told Oregon media.
 People came from Portland to try Goat Yoga?
 That's shocking! *Insert smirk emoji* Of course, there's already Goat Yoga merch.
 And Morse has even quit her job as a photographer, her main source of income for the past decade, to focus on yoga with capra aegagrus hircus (science speak for goat).

 For the goats, who conflictingly are both social and a little mischievous, the yoga mats provide an ideal chew toy and a great place to snuggle with someone doing downward dog.
 Her barn cat and chickens also like the mats, so it gets cozy.
 But the numbers are in: people love it.
 And at ten bucks a class, it's cheaper than any yoga in your neighborhood which we can safely say is completely devoid of cloven hoofed mammals.
 Pfff, swindlers!
 Yoga with no goats?
 What a rip!